dramaspikes/proyectosTelefonica/README.md

 The main functionality of the programs are as follows:

-Caso1/Case1: DOM Manipulation - Obtains all \<p> elements and alerts them, adds on a child \<p> element.

 Caso2/Case2: Example JSON Structure

 Caso3/Case3: Reads an XML file via AJAX request and puts its contents on the main page, when button is pressed.